Maraya Performing Arts

 About

-Maraya Performing Arts offers programs in dance, acting, singing, and musical theatre, including professional youth theatre musical productions such as past shows of Descendants, Moana, and Finding Nemo Jr. The program also offers audition preparation, private lessons, audition self-tapes, and original dance theatre shows and productions for hire.
-Additional offerings include early childhood development music and play with caregiver (Zumbini), open level adult dance classes in ballet, contemporary, and musical theatre jazz plus tap, as well as professional development and career coaching for emerging artists and business development and nonprofit consulting for artists and arts organizations focused on grant writing and fundraising.
+Maraya Performing Arts offers programs in dance, acting, singing, and musical theatre, including professional youth theatre musical productions such as Descendants, Moana, and Finding Nemo Jr. The program also offers audition preparation, private lessons, audition self-tapes, and early childhood development music and play with a caregiver through Zumbini.
+In addition, it offers open level adult dance classes in ballet, contemporary, musical theatre jazz, and tap, as well as original dance theatre shows and productions for hire.

 • Ages: 0–18 years old

-• Schedule: Business hours Monday–Thursday with morning to evening class times, Friday and Saturday by appointment, and closed Sunday
+• Schedule: Business hours Monday–Thursday with morning to evening class times, and Friday–Saturday by appointment

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.